 Hear what some of our alumni have to say about the program:

 The Binghamton University ME Department helped me establish a strong foundation in academics and leadership.
 I crafted my engineering skills with challenging coursework while working in Dr. Chiarot's lab following my freshman year.
-I also learned how to lead independent projects and large organizations with influence from the Watson School to the national level.
+I also learned how to lead independent projects and large organizations with influence from Watson College to the national level.
 Each year brought opportunities that prepared me for my career as an aerospace engineer and leader in my company's Aerospace Women's Council.
 I am grateful for my experiences and the mentorship I received from faculty, staff and peers.